vindarel/abelujo/README.md

     make pip-dev

+and npm packages

+    make npm
+    # this installs node dependencies

+Then, to build the JS and CSS:

+    make gulp

+and commit the result.

-and npm packages to run end to end tests:
+Also install npm packages to run end to end tests:

     make npm-dev  # packages listed in devDependencies of packages.json

-Additional management commands start with `my_`.

 ### Vagrant and Ansible role